Wednesday, February 8, 2023

 Busan International Film Festival

 The weeklong cinematic fun, Busan International Film Festival, occurs annually in Busan in October.
-It is one of the biggest and well-known film festivals in Asia.
-The event draws and features hundreds of movies from all over the world in a broad spectrum of genres.
+It is one of the biggest and most well-known film festivals in Asia.
+The event draws and features hundreds of movies from worldwide in a broad spectrum of genres.

 Another smaller film festival, the Jeonju International Film Festival, happens in the last week of April, every year.